Task-Dependent Evaluation of LLM Output Homogenization: A Taxonomy-Guided Framework: Discussion

-There are many ways to apply task-dependence in practical settings and our approach could be applied at inference-time automatically.
-For instance, the model could be given (or instructed to determine) a task categorization, filter prompts into said categories, and output responses according to the task-based conceptualization of output homogenization.
-Our main improvement is in clarifying model instructions for output homogenization behavior in terms of the task category.
-Instead of assuming the model does this inherently, it may be important to clarify and steer expected behavior.
+There are many ways to apply task dependence in mitigating homogenization.
+For instance, our approach could be applied at inference-time automatically: given a prompt, the model could first determine its task category and then output a response according to the appropriate form of functional diversity.

-Although we focus on prompt-based strategies, our task-anchored approach may be applied to other diversity-promoting methods that modify the alignment process.
-For example, \citet{lanchantin2025diverse} propose a method for improving diversity through preference pair construction $(x, y^+, y^-)$.
-This approach could be modified to construct pairs in a task-informed way that avoids learning undesired semantic preferences that might reduce functional diversity. \citet{slocumdiverse} also propose modifying the RLHF or DPO optimization objective to include a penalty for lower token-level entropy.
-This penalty could be selectively applied to certain task categories where vocabulary diversity is desired, such as random generation and creative writing.
+Although we focus on prompt-based strategies, our task-dependent approach may be applied to diversity-promoting alignment methods.
+For example, \citet{li2025jointly} propose Diversity Aware Reinforcement Learning (DARLING), which jointly optimizes for response quality and diversity using a task-agnostic diversity signal.
+In preliminary experiments, we show that replacing DARLING's diversity signal with our taxonomy-guided LLM-judges yields further improvements in task-dependent functional diversity over standard GRPO and the original DARLING, while also enabling the framework to suppress diversity for prompts where homogenization is desired (Appx.~\ref{apx:alignment_exp_results}; Figures~\ref{fig:fun_div_darling}-\ref{fig:dq_darling}).

-Future work may further explore how to embed task-anchored homogenization considerations directly into a model's learning or reasoning process.
-Our task-anchored sampling strategies could be incorporated into a chain-of-thought instruction, with models first reasoning about task-appropriate functional diversity.
+Future work may further explore how to embed task-dependent homogenization considerations directly into a model's learning or reasoning process.
+Our task-dependent sampling strategies could be incorporated into a chain-of-thought process, with models first reasoning about task-appropriate functional diversity.
 A reasoning model could also be trained to directly reason about the functional diversity requirements for a given task before generating a response.
-Future work in this direction could be quite impactful in terms of preventing problematic occurrences.
-With task-dependent reasoning about functional diversity, the model may avoid undesirable behavior such as confabulations or increasing diversity when it is culturally or socially inappropriate to do so.
+With task-dependent reasoning about functional diversity, the model could avoid undesirable behavior such as increasing diversity in ways that are culturally or socially inappropriate.
 Ultimately, we offer a simple but important improvement to the field’s conceptualization of output homogenization by grounding it in task dependence.

 \beginappendix